 All Lynchburg City Schools' staff must sign an Acceptable Use of School Division Technology Resources Agreement (AUP) upon employment.
 This AUP will be reviewed annually with the employee at his respective site.
 All students and their parent/guardian will sign an AUP agreement upon entering elementary, middle, and/or high school, including any alternative education site.
 This agreement will be reviewed annually with the student.
 Each year, students and staff will also participate in Internet safety instruction using an approved Lynchburg City Schools' curriculum.

-Adopted by School Board: June 15, 1999 Revised by School Board: March 16, 2004 Revised by School Board: August 7, 2007
+Adopted by School Board: June 15, 1999 Revised by School Board: March 16, 2004 Revised by School Board: August 7, 2007 Revised by School Board: May 18, 2010 the guidelines established.

 Acceptable Use of School Division Technology Resources (continued)